 1. Grape Variety: Different grape varieties have their own distinct flavors and aromas.
 For instance, Cabernet Sauvignon is known for its blackcurrant and blackberry flavors, while Chardonnay often exhibits notes of apple and citrus.
 These natural flavors are derived from the grapes themselves and can vary depending on factors such as the grape's ripeness, terroir (soil and climate), and vineyard management practices.

-2. Fermentation Process: During fermentation, converts the sugars in grape into and carbon dioxide.
+2. Fermentation Process: During fermentation, yeast converts the sugars in grape juice into alcohol and carbon dioxide.
 This process also produces various compounds that contribute to the flavors and aromas of the wine.
 For example, esters are formed during fermentation and can give fruity aromas such as strawberry, cherry, or tropical fruit.
 The specific combination of yeast strains used by the winemaker can also influence the flavor profile of the wine.

-3. Oak Aging: Many wines, especially red wines, are aged in oak .
+3. Oak Aging: Many wines, especially red wines, are aged in oak barrels.
 Oak has a significant impact on the flavors and aromas of the wine.
 It can add notes of vanilla, spice, toast, and even a subtle smokiness.
 The type of oak used, such as French or American, as well as the age and toasting level of the barrels, can all contribute to the final flavor profile of the wine.
 However, it is important to note that the oak should complement the natural flavors of the wine rather than overpowering them.

 It's worth noting that while winemakers don't directly add flavors to wine, they do have some influence over the final product through their choices in grape selection, fermentation techniques, and barrel aging.
 They aim to highlight the natural characteristics of the grapes and carefully craft the wine to achieve a balanced and harmonious flavor profile.